worflor/woflo-petsplus-mod/petsplus_story.md

 * **Current Kit**

   * **L17 – Voidbrand**: When combat begins, mark a foe and prime the owner's next attack with a strong bonus vs marked plus a brief slow on hit.
-  * **L23 – Phase Partner (perched)**: While perched, periodically grants the owner a short speed boon and a powerful next‑attack rider.
+  * **L23 – Phase Partner (perched)**: While perched on the owner's shoulder, periodically grants a short speed boon and a powerful next‑attack rider.
-  * **L27 – Perch Ping (perched, in combat)**: Periodically pings the nearest hostile, applying a brief Darkness and re‑marking for the voidbrand synergy (boss‑safe tuning).
+  * **L27 – Perch Ping (perched, in combat)**: While shoulder-perched and in combat, periodically pings the nearest hostile, applying a brief Darkness and re‑marking for the voidbrand synergy (boss‑safe tuning).

 ---